Extracorporeal Shock Wave Lithotripsy

 by Krisha McCoy, MS

-Extracorporeal shock wave lithotripsy is a nonsurgical treatment for kidney stones.
-It uses high-energy shock waves to break the stones into tiny pieces.
+Extracorporeal shock wave lithotripsy is a treatment for kidney stones.
+It uses high-energy shock waves through the skin to break the stones into tiny pieces.
 The pieces can then be passed with urine.

 Lithotripsy is used to remove kidney stones that: